-But this isn’t always practical… in which case you may want to have some ground rules (ideally agreed upon with the other parents) about devices.
+But this isn’t always practical… in which case you may want to have some ground rules about devices.
 Rules about screen time, device types, etc. are best decided by each carpooler’s parents.
 But you should think about what’s acceptable in your car, and the primary point is probably sound.
 For games, movies, etc, it may be a good idea to ask that everyone use headphones.

-If you do have a device-friendly car, you may want to think about having a charging cable or two available.
+If you do decide to have a device-friendly car, you may want to think about having a charging cable or two available.

-An carpool pledge can be a great way to get everyone on the same page and to commit to the rules and behavior guidelines you’ve all agreed upon.
+A carpool pledge can be a great way to get everyone to commit to the rules and behavior guidelines you’ve all agreed upon.
 Create it together, and then ask every parent and child to sign it and keep a copy.

 The blogger Scary Mommy came up with the 10 Commandments of Carpooling, which is a useful (and entertaining) list of things to consider.